 At the hospital, the victim will be asked to have a complete medical examination, which involves a pelvic (internal) examination, the collection of specimens for laboratory tests, and the taking of photographs of injuries related to the offence.
 The kinds of specimens include combings of the pubic hair and vaginal/anal swabs to test for presence of semen.
 Photographs are made of any of the injuries and may include the face, body or vaginal/anal area.
 If the victim decides not to proceed with immediate police action the laboratory specimens will be held at the hospital for 48 hours.

 If a complaint is made to the police, the complainant will be asked to give a full and detailed statement.
 The medical examination will become available to be used as evidence, and the complainant’s clothing may be taken by the police to be used later as evidence.
 While all this is extremely unpleasant for the victim, it is very important if the offender is to be punished.

-If a person is charged, and decides to defend the case, a date will eventually be set for the committal proceedings, generally at least 6 months after the charge is laid.
-The committal involves the giving of prosecution evidence in a Court of Petty Sessions (Magistrate’s Court, Criminal Division) before a magistrate who decides whether there is sufficient evidence for the case to go to trial before a judge and jury.
+If a person is charged, and decides to defend the case, a date will eventually be set for the preliminary proceedings, generally at least 6 months after the charge is laid.
+The preliminary proceedings involve the giving of prosecution evidence in a Court of Petty Sessions (Magistrate’s Court, Criminal Division) before a magistrate who decides whether there is sufficient evidence for the case to go to trial before a judge and jury.
 This initial procedure is viewed with some importance by the defence because it provides an opportunity to test the complainant by cross-examination.

 If the magistrate decides that there is enough evidence, the defendant will be committed for trial at the next available sittings of the Supreme Court.